Azure and Power BI

 You can create different reports for different audiences too, using the same data connections and even the same query.
 Just build a new report page, refine your visualizations for each audience, and watch it keep the business in the know.

 For more information, take a look at the following resources:

-And for more information about Azure resources available in Power BI, see the Azure data sources section in data sources in Power BI Desktop.
+And for more information about Azure resources available in Power BI, see Azure data sources.

 Context insights with Power BI Embedded analytics

 Embed stunning, interactive data visualizations in applications, websites, portals, and more, to take advantage of your business data.
 With Power BI Embedded as a resource in Azure, you can easily embed interactive reports and dashboards, so your users can enjoy consistent, high-fidelity experiences across devices.
-Power BI used with embedding analytics is to help you through your journey from Data -> Knowledge -> Insights -> Actions.
+Power BI used with embedding analytics is to help you through your journey from Data to Knowledge to Insights to Actions.
 Furthermore, you can extend the value of Power BI and Azure also by embedding analytics in your organization's internal applications and portals.

 There's lots of information about Power BI APIs in the Power BI Developer Portal.

 For more information, see Power BI Embedded.

 Embed your Power BI data within your app